CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy route-map \<route-map-id\> rule \<rule-id\> set as-path-prepend as

-Configures the BGP AS number.
+Sets the BGP AS number to prepend for a matched route.

 **Usage**